okeeffed/developer-notes/manual/Contentful/Contentful-JS-API.md

 ## Structure

-The importantant part of the recursive structure is that each
+The importantant part of the recursive structure is that each field that requires another type is place under the `fields` JSON type.